-The George Moore Scholarship programme supports academically talented students who wish to undertake postgraduate study in the USA.
+The George Moore Scholarship programme supports academically talented students who wish to undertake postgraduate study in the USA, Canada, UK, New Zealand and Australia.
 George Moore Scholars will be trailblazers in their specific discipline or boundary breakers, using an interdisciplinary lens to examine our great global challenges.

-Applicants may apply for financial support to cover a Master's degree of one, two or three year's duration.
+Applicants may apply for financial support to cover a Master's degree of one or two year's duration.

-The closing date for completed applications is 27th March 2020.
+The closing date for completed applications is the 8th December 2021.

 Higher Education institution

 It is more important that applicants consider the excellence of the department or research centre they wish to undertake their Master's degree in, than the overall international ranking of the institution.